How to Keep Frogs Out of Your Pool

 Unfortunately, frogs might not make it out when they enter your pool.
 If your pool is large or has high walls, frogs may not be able to climb out of the water once they have gotten in.

-Even if your pool is relatively small, frogs won’t always know how to escape.
+Frogs won’t always know how to escape, even if your pool is relatively small.
 Once they have entered your pool, they can wear themselves out by swimming for too long and eventually drown.

 What may be even worse is having young kids accidentally stumble upon a dead frog on a pool day.